vanvalenlab/kiosk-imageJ-plugin/README.md

 ![image](resources/step_4_screenshot.png)

 5. Click OK to run the job.
 6. Await your results!
 They should be automatically downloaded and opened.

+## How to draw outlines and add them to the ROI Manager with the segmented image in ImageJ

+1. Select the newly-generated segmented image.
+2. Navigate to Plugins > DeepCell Kiosk > Create Label Overlay
+3. Navigate to Image > Overlay > To ROI Manager.
+The results should populate in your ROI Manager and you can proceed with any downstream analysis.

 ## QuPath Integration